sambadregmi/sambadregmi.github.io/_pages/about.md

 1. Kinematics and dynamics of robotic manipulators as well as human arms
 1. Robotics and controls

-In addition, I also work as a graduate teaching assistant for [Control System Laboratory](https://mae.mst.edu/facilities/learninglabcontrolsys/) to assist students for practical implementaion of PLC and Labview software.
+In addition, I also work as a graduate teaching assistant for [Control System Laboratory](https://mae.mst.edu/facilities/learninglabcontrolsys/) to assist students for practical implementaion of PLC and LabVIEW software.

 Background
 ======